 Summary: you owe it to yourself to get this right

 A self-employed mortgage need not be a distant dream if you can:

 - accept the responsibility of a stringent budget;

 - hire an accountant who can help you retain much more of your income;

-- and eventually appoint a specialist self-employed mortgage broker who’ll instinctively match your unique circumstances with a relevant lender’s product
+- appoint a specialist self-employed mortgage broker who’ll instinctively match your unique circumstances with a relevant lender’s product.

-you’ll be paying for a property that will eventually be yours (instead of one that never will be) a lot sooner than you could imagine.
+Tick those boxes and you’ll be buying a property that will eventually be yours (unlike renting), and much sooner than you think.